 The Health Reform Act includes several provisions that may affect reimbursement for home health agencies.
 Congress directed the Secretary of DHHS to develop a program for value-based purchasing program for payments to home health agencies.
 The Health Reform Act also creates CMMI, to test payment and service delivery systems to reduce program expenditures.
-Among the issues that are to be addressed by CMMI are establishing pilot programs that bundle acute care hospital services with physician services and post-acute care services, including home health services for patients with certain selected conditions.
+Among the issues that are to be addressed by CMMI are: allowing the states to test new models of care for individuals dually eligible for Medicare and Medicaid, supporting "continuing care hospitals" that offer post acute care during the 30 days following discharge, funding home health providers that offer chronic care management services, and establishing pilot programs that bundle acute care hospital services with physician services and post-acute care services, including home health services for patients with certain selected conditions.
 We may have difficulty negotiating for a fair share of the bundled payment.
 In addition, we may be unfairly penalized if a consumer is readmitted to the hospital within 30 days of discharge for reasons beyond our control.
 The Health Reform Act also requires CMS to rebase payments for home health services, reducing payments beginning 2013 with a four-year phase-in and full implementation in 2016.
 Reductions may not exceed 3.5% of the reimbursement in effect on March 23, 2010.
 The Health Reform Act mandates a 1% reduction in the market basket update for 2011 and 2012 and a market basket productivity adjustment for 2015 and subsequent years.
 The market basket reductions may result in a negative adjustment.
-The Health Reform Act reduces total payments for all home health agencies for outliers from 5% to 2.5%, and, in addition, beginning 2011 caps payments to any one home health agency to no more than 10% of the payments received by the home health agency in a year.
+The Health Reform Act reduces total payments for all home health agencies for outliers from 5% to 2.5%, and, in addition, caps payments to any one home health agency to no more than 10% of the payments received by the home health agency in a year.
 The Health Reform Act provides for the appointment of a 15-member IMAB that will have authority to recommend cost cutting measures to Congress to control the growth of Medicare spending, reducing expenditures to certain targeted amounts and other changes to the Medicare program.
 The IMAB would be appointed by the President.
-Congress will be severely limited in its ability to debate or modify recommendations of the IMAB, giving the IMAB broad powers to r
+Congress will be severely limited in its ability to debate or modify recommendations of the IMAB, giving the IMAB broad powers to reduce Medicare spending and modify the program.